 Reporters should probably have their named accounts outside the institution really, independently.
 Only their *job* account should be with the publication, and that should be under the name of the job and expected to be taken over by the next person in that job.

 @atomicpoet My qualified yes was that they should first set up profile pages with outbound rel=me links for all their writers, including freelances (they usually have author pages that list their articles already).
 That way the authors can show their affiliation without having to use the company instance exclusively.
+That's a much easier first step than running a fedi instance that is likely to gather a lot of subscribers.

 @atomicpoet They need both, I can see that.
 Arguably they need separate news and editorial instances.
 But they also need to tread carefully as they could both receive and cause thundering herd problems, as well as potentially causing pile-ons.